JaredGill/Data_Collection_Crypto/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-- Then started the node with sudo systemctl start node_exporter
-- Checked its status with sudo systemctl status node_exporter
+- Then started the node with sudo systemctl start node_exporter and checked its status with sudo systemctl status node_exporter
 ### Prometheus
 - Prometheus can gather and process data for data visualisation.
 Here it was configured to observe the mertics of the EC2 and docker container through the node and docker exporter setup.
 - A prometheus.yml file was set up to scrape metrics for each: